KMKfw/kmk_firmware/docs/en/tri_layer_state.md

 ****The only way to change this is to go into the module and adjust accordingly ***

 # Without Tri Layer State
 For most usecases, the way you would create a "Tri_Layer_State would be to have KC.MO(x) KC.MO(y) and KC.MO(z) on opposing layer keys.
-This works out fine in a lot of use cases.
+This works out fine for most people.
 The issue you run into is if you press X, Then Y, to get to Z; then you release X, and continue holding Y, it stays in Z. To release from this layer you have to release Y.

 # With Tri Layer State
 With Tri_Layer_state you can set opposing LOWER and RAISE keys.
 With the example above, when you release X it will switch back to the state of Y. Each key acting independently.
 With the way this is implimented in KMK (unlike in QMK) you can still access layer 3 indipendently.

+Here is a Real world usecase:
+You type a symbol on the raise layer, you have enter on the lower layer.
+You quickly want to let go of raise and go to lower to press enter.
+You can do this as quickly as your finger releases raise with tri layer state.
+Without it, you could potentially hit lower before you let go of raise, causing you to be stuck on the adjust layer instead of lower.

 # Limitations
-There are some drawbacks at the moment, this does not support the layertap function at the moment.
+There are some drawbacks, this does not support the layertap function at the moment.

 # Example code
 ```python